DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Job's inspiration for the type of hotel that he wanted to start came from a hotel in Berlin called Michelberger.
-He had visited it for the first time in July of that same year and had made it a habit to stay there whenever he visited the German capital, which was every fortnight at that time.
+He had visited it for the first time in July of that same year and had made it a habit to stay there whenever he visited the German capital, which was every two weeks at that time.
 'Every time I was there I thought how much fun it would be if I could do something like that myself.
 It was different than all the other hotels I had stayed at, it surprised me.
 I like any hotel that has